ahmedchtioui1920/cybersecurity-journey/day12_windows_ad/README.md

-# day12_windows_ad
+# day12_windows_ad_beginner

-Windows Fundamentals & Active Directory study notes for Day 12.
+Beginner-friendly Windows & Active Directory notes for Day 12.

 Files:
-- `day12_windows_ad.md` — main study document covering Windows internals, privesc vectors, AD enumeration, commands and safe lab examples.
+- `day12_windows_ad_beginner.md` — simplified, beginner-level guide to Windows and AD concepts and safe examples.

 **Important:** Use only in authorized lab environments.
 Do not test systems without explicit permission.